 Connect with other families like yours at your own time and pace!
 Share resources, ask questions, celebrate successes, and vent frustrations.
-All groups are closed and private, moderated by The Arc, and created exclusively for parents and loved ones of people with developmental disabilities in King County.
+All groups are closed and private, closely moderated by The Arc, and created exclusively for people with disabilities and their parents and loved ones in King County.
 For questions or concerns, contact Rachel Nemhauser, Parent to Parent Program Coordinator at The Arc of King County: 206-829-7046, RNemhauser@arcofkingcounty.org